Taoiseach wants culture of self-testing as antigen tests to be rolled out widely

 He said that antigen testing will be a “further weapon” in the Government’s armoury to deal with the current wave of Covid.

-The Government announced earlier this month that antigen testing would have a wider role in the country’s response to the pandemic.
+The Government announced earlier this month that antigen testing would have a wider role in the State’s response to the pandemic.

 The free antigen tests are available to anyone aged 13 and over.